 When You Get The Music Publicist On The Phone

-On the first contact, ask only three questions.
+If you do get someone on the phone on first contact, ask only three questions.

 1: Are you considering new clients for the time frame of ______ (your release date?)